goblins-tech/auto-developer/README.md

 - builder's options
 - autoDeveloper configurations, which overrides the global configuration just for this builder

+you don't need to install every builder, as autoDeveloper will automatically do it for you, and will control the whole workflow.

 ```
 builders:[
    [ 'builderName', {builderOptions}, {config} ],